-- Recommended breeds for market ducks include: Pekins, Muscovies, Aylesburies and Rouens. - 2.
-A market pair can be two ducks, two drakes, but must be the same breed and variety. - 3.
+- 1. Recommended breeds for market ducks include: Pekins, Muscovies , Aylesburies and Rouens. - 2.
+A market pair can be two ducks, two drakes, or one duck and one drake but must be the same breed and variety. - 3.
 Birds in the under or overweight class can show, but will not be eligible for sale. - 4.
 A breeding pair must be one male and one female